Kateryna Volodko: 2017: First WTA singles title since 2008

 Bondarenko began the season by playing qualifying at the Brisbane International.
 She made it to the final round of qualifying where she lost to Asia Muhammad.
 However, she made it into the main draw as a lucky loser.
 In the first round, she lost in a thriller to eighth seed Roberta Vinci.
-Next, Bondarenko played qualifying at the Apia International Sydney.
-She qualified defeating Naomi Broady in the final round of qualifying.
-In the first round, she was defeated by fellow qualifier Christina McHale.
+Next, Bondarenko played qualifying at the Sydney International where she qualified defeating Naomi Broady in the final round.
+In the main draw, she was defeated by fellow qualifier Christina McHale.
 At the Australian Open, Bondarenko lost in the first round to 21st seed Caroline Garcia.

-In February, Bondarenko competed at the Qatar Open.
+In February, Bondarenko competed at the Qatar Ladies Open.
 She lost in the second round of qualifying to Christina McHale.
 At the Dubai Championships, she won her first singles match of the year defeating qualifier Aryna Sabalenka in the first round.
 In the second round, Bondarenko won when fifth seed Garbiñe Muguruza retired at 4–1 in the opening set due to a left achilles injury.
 In the third round, she lost to tenth seed and eventual finalist Caroline Wozniacki.
-Playing at the Abierto Mexicano Telcel, Bondarenko was defeated in the first round by Julia Görges.
+Playing at the Abierto Mexicano, Bondarenko was defeated in the first round by Julia Görges.
 At Indian Wells, she lost in the first round to Wang Qiang.
-In Miami at the Miami Open, she won her first-round match over wildcard Paula Badosa Gibert.
-In the second round, she lost a tough three-set match to twenty-sixth seed Mirjana Lučić-Baroni.
+In Miami, she won her first-round match over wildcard Paula Badosa.
+In the second round, she lost a tough three-set match to 26th seed Mirjana Lučić-Baroni.

 Bondarenko began her clay-court season at the Charleston Open.
 She lost in the second round to seventh seed Kiki Bertens.
-In Germany at the Porsche Grand Prix, Bondarenko was defeated in the first round of qualifying by Anett Kontaveit.
+In Stuttgart at the Porsche Grand Prix, Bondarenko was defeated in the first round of qualifying by Anett Kontaveit.
 At the Morocco Open, Bondarenko lost in the second round to seventh seed Lauren Davis.
 In Madrid, Bondarenko was defeated in the first round of qualifying by Océane Dodin.
 At the Italian Open, she lost in the first round of qualifying to Varvara Lepchenko.
 Playing in her final tournament before the French Open at the Nürnberger Versicherungscup, she was defeated in the first round of qualifying by Alexandra Cadanțu.

 2020

-Bondarenko kicked off her 2020 season at the Shenzhen Open.
+In January, Bondarenko kicked off her 2020 season at the Shenzhen Open.
 She reached the quarterfinal round where she lost to Kristýna Plíšková.
 At the Australian Open, she was defeated in the first round by Australian wildcard Arina Rodionova.

 In February, Bondarenko competed at the Thailand Open where she lost in the first round to fifth seed and eventual champion, Magda Linette.
 At the Mexican Open, she was defeated in the second round by seventh seed and eventual champion, Heather Watson.

+2023-2024

+Ranked No. 267, she qualified for the main draw of the WTA 500 2023 Zhengzhou Open, losing in the first round to Zheng Qinwen.

+Ranked No. 323, at the age of 38, she qualified for the main draw of the WTA 500, the 2024 Monterrey Open, but was defeated by lucky loser Lina Glushko in the first round.